Long before the app age or the paper pages of a calendar, civilizations measured the months and years by tracking the moon and sun.

 According to Case, with the new measurement of the calendar year in mind, the leap days and leap years that were put in place under the Julian calendar ended up adding too many days to the calendar.
 In effect, during the time the Julian calendar was in place, the calendar eventually became out of sync with the sun by about 10 days.

-In 1582, Pope Gregory XIII instituted a reform to re-sync the calendar and the sun — reforms that led to the calendar that the general public knows and uses today.
+In 1582, Pope Gregory XIII instituted a reform to sync the calendar to the sun – reforms that led to the calendar that we know and use today.

-One change that was implemented in the near term was removing 10 days from the calendar at that point in 1582.
+One change that was implemented in the near term was removing 10 days from the calendar in 1582.

 - Image 1 of 2

 Another change involved looking further out.
 Since the Julian calendar’s system of leap days and leap years ended up adding too many days to the calendar in the long run, Gregory found a way to keep them in check moving forward.

 He made it so that every century year that could be divided by 100 will not be a leap year.
 For example, while the years 1800 and 1900 would technically be leap years, since they could also be cleanly divided by 100, they were not considered leap years under Gregory’s new rule.
 So, those years did not have a Feb.
 29.